charlesreid1-raspberry-pi/2020-rpi-openvpn/README.md

-# 2020-rpi-openvpn-hostapd
+# 2020-rpi-openvpn

-Notes on setting up a Raspberry Pi to create a wifi AP and tunnel all traffic through OpenVPN.
+Notes on setting up a Raspberry Pi to create a VPN tunnel to tunnel all traffic through OpenVPN.

 This document has multiple versions, each version is a different branch.